-As you become more experienced, so you can move more decisions over to memory and your ‘systems’.
+As you become more experienced, you can move more decisions to memory and your ‘systems’.

 It’s worth pulling each set of decisions out and examining them in light of what you’ve learned since you started using them.

-Sure, it's time-consuming, but you have the choice of when and how you do this.
+Sure, it’s time-consuming, but you can choose when and how you do this.

-I'd normally recommend a 'triage' approach, where you try and improve the decisions that seem to be causing you the most pain.
-And if everything seems to be working well, congratulations!
+I’d recommend a ‘triage’ approach, where you try to improve the decisions that seem to be causing you the most pain.
+And if everything seems to be working well - congratulations!
 Perhaps get an experienced colleague to observe you and suggest something.
 Or video yourself and have a watch.

 There can be a danger of relying too much on your plan.
-This can lead to implementing without responding to students.
-We need to remain flexible, and expect that things will change from the plan.
+This can lead to implementation without responding to students.
+We must remain flexible and expect things to change from the plan.

 “Everyone has a plan until they get hit.” — Mike Tyson, 1987